 OWA in Exchange Server 2013 or later does not provide the ability for the end user to double-click a stubbed message.
 In addition, messages that were stubbed using Commvault 9.0 or earlier might not include a recall link.

 In this procedure, you use Office Mail App to add a Quick Look button to stubbed messages so that the end user can recall the archived messages.
 When the Quick Look button is clicked, a browser opens and the end user is prompted to log on to the Web Console to view recalled messages.
-If you want to disable the logon prompt to the Web Console so that your end users go directly to recalled messages, configure the disableNewQuickLookPreview additional setting.

 Before You Begin

 Make sure that you have done the following: